Skip to main content

 Stoicism: A Guide to Resilience

 For Seneca, Stoicism transcended mere theory; it was a practical philosophy for enduring life’s challenges.
-He believed that by understanding the natural order and our role within it, we could attain tranquillity and resilience.
+He believed that by understanding the natural order and our role within it, we could attain tranquility and resilience.
 A key aspect of his teachings was the notion that while we cannot control external events, we can govern our responses.
 This mindset empowered individuals to maintain inner peace in the face of chaos.

 The Path of Virtue